nwesterhausen/dfraw_json_parser/README.md

     - egg size
     - clutch size
     - max age
-    - copy tags from (id for what creature the creature is based on)
+    - copy tags from (id for what creature the creature is based on) *handled in the web client*

 ## Rust Program